LLNL/lbann/docs/running_lbann.rst

 :python:`lbann.proto`
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The :proto:`save_prototext` function will export a Protobuf text file, which can be fed into the Protobuf frontend.
+The :python:`save_prototext` function will export a Protobuf text file, which can be fed into the Protobuf frontend.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 :python:`lbann.onnx`